For good deals on cheap 22lr ammo go to

 Remington called this cartridge the .22 Remington Special, and loaded it with a 45 grain RN bullet.
 The .22 Rem.
 Spec. and .22 WRF are the same cartridge and are interchangeable.

-Today the .22 WRF is kept alive primarily as a less destructive small game load for rifles chambered for the .22 WMR cartridge.
-The .22 Magnum is a lengthened version of the .22 WRF and will chamber in firearms designed for the .22 WMR, much as .38 Special ammunition may be fired from .357 Magnum guns, although it will not function correctly in autoloaders.
+The .22 WRF is kept alive primarily as a less destructive small game load for revolvers and single shot rifles chambered for the .22 Mag. cartridge.
+The .22 Magnum case is a lengthened version of the .22 WRF and the WRF will chamber in firearms designed for the .22 WMR, much as .38 Special ammunition may be fired from .357 Magnum guns.
+However, .22 WRF ammo will often not feed correctly in .22 Magnum magazines, so one should avoid its use in .22 Mag. repeaters.

 In the early 20th Century a pair of cartridges about the same size and offering about the same ballistics as the .22 LR were introduced.
 These were designed for use in autoloading rifles, used smokeless powder and inside lubricated bullets, and in that respect are a more modern design than the .22 LR.
 However, as soon as the established .22 LR was universally converted to smokeless powder, the .22 Auto cartridges became superfluous.